maxssantos/MultimodalApproachCBIR/README.md

 The file [code/extractor/feature_extractor_bib.py](https://github.com/maxssantos/MultimodalApproachCBIR/blob/master/code/extractor/feature_extractor_bib.py "Feature Extractor"): contains a set of functions (created by the author) that are important and necessary for extracting the images descriptors.
 This file is imported by last two files described previously.

+##Experiments
+Before performing the experiments it was necessary to extract the BIC and LBP descriptors from each of the 2892 dataset images.
+A CSV file was generated for each descriptor type, the BIC.csv file, and the LPB.csv file.
+Each line of the CSV file, in the case of the first file, contains a sequence of 128 comma-separated integers where the first 64 numbers represent the histogram of the inner pixels and the other 64 represent the histogram of the outer pixels.
+The second CSV file contains a sequence of 256 integers representing the histogram of the local binary pattern found in each of the images.
+This entire extraction process took about 84 hours to complete, using an Intel (R) Core i7 2.67GHz computer, 8GB of RAM and Ubuntu 18.04 64bit.

+The first experiment, according to the input file 1.in, was to perform the prediction of the class of the query image, randomly chosen, "usf0008_RMLO_L1_MS_M" through the KNN, implemented by the author in the file cbir.py.
+It used a value of k equal to 10, Euclidean distance function and concatenation of the BIC and LBP descriptors, exactly in this sequence, on the set of 2892 images.
+As a result, the query image erroneously classified as belonging to the class "RMLO_B", it belongs to class "RMLO_M", with 33% accuracy, that is, of the 10 most similar images returned, 3 of them belong to the class "RMLO_B", and therefore the class of the query image should be this, but it was not.

+The second experiment, according to input file 2.in, consisted in realizing the discovery of what would be the best value of k to be used in the KNN and then classifying the image "usf0008_RMLO_L1_MS_M".
+In this experiment, using the KNeighborsClassifier package implemented in the file knn_classifier.py, it was obtained that the best value of k ranging from 1 to 50, was 5, with accuracy of only 19%, and the dataset of 2982 images was divided into 30 % for test and 70% for training.
+Then, the query image classification prediction was performed, using k equal to 5 and manhattan distance function, in which once again the query image was erroneously classified as belonging to class "RMLO_B", being that it belongs to the class "RMLO_M"

+##Conclusion
+As a conclusion of this work it is noticed that the concatenation of the descriptors BIC and LBP (generating a new descriptor) applied to this set of 2982 mammographic images did not obtain satisfactory results and therefore it is important to continue researching other descriptors and/or ways of combining the descriptors to elevate the classification accuracy of the images in this dataset.
+As well as to test the application of other classification algorithms like those based on rays of similarity coverage and not only in the KNN.

 ## References
 [1] Heath, M., Bowyer, K., Kopans, D., Moore, R., and Kegelmeyer, W. P. The digital database for screening mammography.
 In IWDM, pages 212–218.
 Medical Physics.
 2001